devxpod/GDC/readme.md

 These options control what packages / functionality are built into the container.
 `USE_` vars are **yes / no** values for toggling related options.

+* GDC_NAME=<not set> - PROJECT_NAME will be set to this if no command line argument is specified for name
 * PROJECT_NAME=<set to 1st command line parameter when run-dev-container.sh is invoked> - used to suffix DEVNET_NAME, LOCALSTACK_VOLUME_DIR, DEV_CONTAINER_NAME.
 * DEV_CONTAINER_NAME=dev-1 - sets the dev container name and is prepended with PROJECT_NAME.
 * COMPOSE_BIN=docker-compose - sets method of execution for compose.
 Should be set to ether "docker compose" or "docker-compose"